 No Condemnation Allowed!

-You may be alone, but you’ll be a “standout” and attract the kind of man you’d want to “do life” with.
+You may be alone for a season after you do, but you’ll be a “standout” and attract the kind of man you’d want to “do life” with.

 It will be difficult, but you can do it by the power of Jesus Christ.